Iron and Manganese Water Filters

 What does an Iron and Manganese Water Filter do?

 It is common for water which contains iron to also have levels of manganese, hydrogen sulfide and/or arsenic.
-Fortunately, sulfur, manganese and arsenic can generally be removed in exactly the same manner that you remove iron.
+In some cases, sulfur, manganese and arsenic can even be removed in exactly the same manner that you remove iron.

 There are many types of iron, but for our purposes we generally divided them into two main categories: (1) soluble or ferrous iron; and (2) insoluble or ferric iron.
 There is also bacterial iron, as there sulfate reducing bacteria as well as elemental sulfur.